Emirates cancels 70-plane A350 order in blow to Airbus, Rolls

 The deal was worth around $16 billion according to 2007 list prices, and would be worth close to $22 billion if placed now, although launch customers typically negotiate large discounts.

-The decision to scrap the order, which may be the industry's largest single cancellation, demonstrates the leverage of Gulf carriers over planemakers.
-In 2000, Emirates cancelled an order for Airbus A340 aircraft.

-Emirates Chief Executive Tim Clark has in the past criticized Airbus over delays to the A350, and then again when Airbus changed the design of the largest A350 model in 2011.
-In 2012, Clark told Aviation Week the order was "in limbo".

-The first A350 is still due to be delivered to Qatar Airways in the fourth quarter of this year, Airbus said.
+The first A350 is due to be delivered to Qatar Airways in the fourth quarter of this year.

-Emirates and Qatar Airways are part of a trio of Gulf carriers, alongside Abu Dhabi's Etihad, that have secured large fleets of wide-body jets to support the growth of new hubs.
+"Emirates was one of the original customers interested in the programme but always seemed rather critical of the aircraft specifications," Cantor Fitzgerald Europe said in a note.

-Nick Cunningham of UK-based Agency Partners said the latest move posed questions including whether Middle Eastern carriers have over-expanded or are expecting lower growth than before.
+Nick Cunningham of UK-based Agency Partners said the move also posed questions over whether Middle Eastern carriers have over-expanded or are expecting lower growth than before.

-Airbus and Boeing have dismissed warnings of a "bubble" in aircraft orders, which have mostly defied the economic downturn.
+Airbus and Boeing have dismissed warnings of a 'bubble' in commercial aircraft orders, which remained robust throughout the financial crisis, but some industry bankers say airlines have ordered too many aircraft despite growth in emerging markets.

-"We do not see this cancellation as a significant change in the outlook for commercial aircraft demand, but more about a rationalization of fleet types at Emirates," said Bernstein Research analyst Douglas Harned in a note.
-"Emirates growth plans are based on a very long-term strategy."
+Both Airbus and Emirates said the decision to cancel the A350 resulted from a review of Emirates' fleet requirements, but the airline did not give specific reasons.

 Emirates placed a record provisional order in November for 150 of a revamped 350 to 406-seat version of the Boeing 777 called 777X, which Boeing plans to introduce from mid-2020.